usnistgov/FIPS201/_FIPS201/frontend.md

     printed in accordance to the color specifications provided in [Section 4.1.5](frontend.md#s-4-1-5).
 Zone 15F MAY be a solid or patterned line at the department or agency's discretion.

-Zone 18F: Affiliation Color Code
+Zone 18F: Color Code for Employee Affiliation
 : The affiliation color code "B" for blue, "W" for white, or "G" for
     green SHALL be printed in a white circle on the right side of Zone 15F as depicted in [Figure 4-1](#fig-4-1).
 The diameter of the circle
     SHALL NOT be more than 5&nbsp;mm.
 The lettering SHALL correspond to the printed color in Zone 15F.